86challenge/rules/rules.typ

 See #website for more information, including schedule, historical results, and forms for registering for GT~Radial’s Championship Cash Prizes and GT~Radial’s Tire Contingency.

-Feel free to raise questions/clarifications in \#regulations in our #discord or on #facebook.
+Feel free to raise questions/clarifications in the \#regulations channel on our #discord or on #facebook.
+Throughout this document, OE refers to Original Equipment, as delivered from the factory.

 + #heading[General Rules]
   + Chassis must be one of the following (hereafter referred to by its _Designation_):